Sydney-Informatics-Hub/hello-nextflow-2025/docs/part2/05_scale.md

     1. Configure Nextflow workflows to run on multiple samples
     2. Enable and interpret Nextflow's inbuilt reports
-    3. Implement the `tag` directive to label tasks for better tracking and profiling
+    3. Use the `tag` directive to label tasks for better tracking and profiling
-    4. Configure a Nextflow workflow to use multiple CPUs for a process
+    4. Configure a Nextflow process to request and use multiple CPUs for a process

 Now that we have a working pipeline on a single-sample, we will update it to take multiple samples and introduce Nextflow concepts that not only help with understanding and profiling the pipeline but also set the stage for productionising it.